 - 3 egg whites

-To assemble the pie - take out your chilled pie and top with the meringue all the way to the crust.
+- To assemble the pie - take out your chilled pie and top with the meringue all the way to the crust (end to end to prevent the meringue from shrinking).
 Using an offset spatula, pillow the meringue into multiple small peeks.